 - I got two stamps, one with words saying, "just for you" and the other one a with a flower, similar in shape to the dried flower on the front of the card.

-- For the flower stamp I colored the petals in with yellow and orange crayons.
+- For the flower stamp, color the petals in with yellow and orange crayons.

 How to Make an Envelope

-It's nice to have a pretty envelope when making a handmade dried flower card, and this envelope I think goes well with the card above.
+It's nice to have a pretty envelope when making a handmade dried flower card, and this envelope goes well with the card above.

 This envelope looks simple and fresh and it's very easy to make.

-will be your template for the envelope you will make.
+will be your template for the envelope that you'll make.

 - Place your greeting card onto the white paper and draw around the card.

-- Take the ready-made envelope and draw a line around one side 1/4 inch (0.6 cm) bigger than the square you drew.
+- Take the ready made envelope and draw a line around one side 1/4 inch (0.6 cm) bigger than the square you previously drew.
 Draw around the flaps making them longer if necessary.
-Do this to all three side.
-Top, left and right sides.
+Do this to all three sides, top, left and right sides.

 - For the bottom of the envelope you will notice the paper is too short; don't worry, make a 1/4 inch (0.6 cm) flap.

 - Fold the four sides inwards (top, bottom, left and right)